SammiHammi3/CARSLab-Error-Detection/README.md

 <br> </br>
 Q: How do I change the name of the topic that these nodes publish to?

-A: Navigate to the " self.publisher = self.create_publisher(LidarAlert, 'lidar_logs', 10) " lines in both nodes and change " lidar_logs " to your desired name.
+A: Navigate to the " self.publisher = self.create_publisher(LidarAlert, 'lidar_depth/breadth_logs', 10) " lines in both nodes and change " lidar_logs " to your desired name.
 <br> </br>
 Q: How do I change the topic that these nodes subscribe to?